 Ingredients

-To make a delicious slow cooker French onion soup, gather the following ingredients:
+To make a tasty slow cooker French onion soup, gather these:

 - Onions: 4 large yellow onions, thinly sliced